I enjoy doing DIY projects around the house. It's a great way to make use of free time.

 Tip #1: Consider the Cube

 When you’re trying to figure out how to make a small room look bigger than it is, you need to consider every surface in the room.
 Basically, a room is similar to a cube with six sides: a floor, a ceiling, and the walls.
 You’ll need to consider all six sides when you’re formulating your redecorating plan.
 If you concentrate on just one element, you’re missing out on a lot of options.

-All the elements of a small room should work together to simulate light, space, and a feeling of openness.
-A basic monochromatic color scheme will help you achieve your goal because it provides a smooth flow, without “breaking up” the room into smaller sections.
+All the elements of a small room should work together to create light, space, and a feeling of openness.
+A basic monochromatic color scheme will help you achieve your goal because it provides a smooth flow, without breaking up the room into smaller sections.
 Use a small, colorful accent piece here and there to add interest.

 You probably already know that dark objects appear smaller.
-Maybe you’ve seen some of the optical illusions that point out this fact.
+Maybe you’ve seen some of the optical illusions that take advantage of this.
 One such illusion I remember shows two circles—one black and one white—that are exactly the same size, yet the black square looks smaller than the white square.
 Why is that?
 It’s all about the light.
 Dark colors absorb light, while light colors reflect light.